 Insureds should expect to pay deductibles and co-payments, which let the insurance company take some of the financial risk off its own shoulders and give it back to policyholders.
 The "deductible" is the amount, expressed in dollars, which policyholders must pay on their own before an insurance company applies policy benefits to a claim.
 No matter the type of professional liability policy, the deductible is unlikely to be small.
-Deductibles for errors and omissions and malpractice policies can be in the thousands.
+Deductibles for errors and omissions and malpractice policies can be sometimes be several thousand dollars.